Equipment Provisioning Agent

 Challengeable by: Vendor

-Inventory check plus availability plus alternative search Are required items in stock + need to be ordered + alternative compatible items available + lead time acceptable + supplier framework agreement applicable?
+Inventory check, availability and alternative search Are the required items in stock, do they need ordering, and is a compatible alternative available with an acceptable lead time under the supplier framework agreement?
 AI Agent

 Decision Record